Bourbon Apple Fizz

-Bourbon apple fizz is worthy of a fancy cocktail hour.
-Its ingredients are so pretty and autumnal, you’ll want to pour the cocktails at the table, so folks can see the pink apple-thyme syrup, rusty bourbon, deep red and pale yellow apples, and green, green thyme come together.
+Bourbon apple fizz is worthy of a fancy cocktail hour — for you, for the partner, for visiting parents.
+Its ingredients are so pretty and autumnal, you’ll want to pour the cocktails at the table, so your family can see the pink apple-thyme syrup, rusty bourbon, deep red and pale yellow apples, and green, green thyme come together.

 Our tip: Depending on how many fizzes you make, you’ll have leftovers of the syrup.
 Use it to make other drinks, like Old Fashioneds or iced tea.
 It’s also splendid drizzled over pancakes and yogurt.

 2 oz apple-thyme syrup (recipe below)

 1 oz lemon juice